 Getting ConnectedIn order to get access to the FAMU Wireless network you must have a FAMU email address and password.
 If you do not have a FAMMail account you should visit the EIT Help Desk at 1610 S. MLK Blvd.
-Suite 104 in The University Commons with your current class scedule and Rattler Id.
+Suite 104 in The University Commons with your current class schedule and Rattler ID card.

-Here are a few of facts about your FAMU network:
+Here are a few facts about your FAMU network:

 EIT takes pride in being able to provide you reliable network connectivity and internet access.
 Please ensure that you adhere to the FAMU Network Security Policy while you are connected.

 - The campus network core is completely redundant with redundant core switches and routers, network security devices, and other network servers and services.

 - As a result of this robust design, the Network team has been able to maintain over ninety-nine percent (99%) network uptime.

 - The campus core also provides for ten gigabits per second (10 Gbps) connectivity.

 - The total bandwidth to the commodity internet is approximately one hundred and seventy-five megabytes per second (175mbs) with the ability to burst at higher speeds as needed.

 - The campus network is connected to the internet2 research backbone at over one gigabit per second (1 Gbps).